 Two oral presentations in the seminar group.

-In order to take the exam was required that the student has participated in at least 75 percent of the teaching and in the classroom activities, assuming that other mandatory classes do not collide with this course.
+In order to take the exam was required that the student has participated in at least 75 percent of the teaching (including digital teaching) and in the classroom activities, assuming that other mandatory classes do not collide with this course.
 In case of absence superior to 25%, student are required to provide either a medical certificate, or an attendance certificate from the courses colliding with this course.
 Course participation is approved by the course leader.